Shane-Deng/Methylation-Analysis_V-S/README.md

 # Methylation_project overview

 ## Aim
-This project is designed to advance our understanding of methylation patterns across genomes, specifically focusing on distinguishing between normal and cancerous methylation.
-The primary goal is to extract methylation locations from genetic data and utilize a machine-learning model to differentiate between normal and cancerous methylation states.
+This project is designed to advance our understanding of the relationship between methylation patterns and breast cancer.
+The primary goal is to find some common methylation position and use it to detect early cancer.

 ## Components
 The project consists of two main programs and some small programs: